 Figure 5 shows that there is a higher proportion of males compared to females in the 0-19 years age band; there is not a lot of difference between the proportions of males to females in the 20-39 years and 40-64 years age bands.
-In 65 years plus age band, there is a higher proportion of women to men.
-At the national level, the proportion of 5 years plus is much higher than Croydon at 17.0% for males and 19.7% for females.
+The 65 years plus age group makes up 13.9% of the total population in Croydon.
+In London, this proportion is smaller at 12.2% and in England it is much bigger at 19.6%.